aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltm-to-docx/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTM to DOCX</h2>

+Python developers often need to convert XLTM files to DOCX format for various reasons.
+For example, if the application requires to display the data in a tabular format, then XLTM to DOCX conversion is necessary.
+Moreover, DOCX files are more compatible with other applications and can be easily shared.

-For a Python developer, who is trying to add a XLTM to DOCX conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTM and DOCX files.
+<h2>How Aspose.Total Helps for XLTM to DOCX Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process.
+It is a combination of different APIs such as Aspose.Cells for Python via .NET and Aspose.Words for Python via .NET.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert XLTM file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into desired Microsoft Word format.
+This API also provides various features such as document manipulation, document conversion, document comparison, and many more.

+The API is easy to use and provides a wide range of features that can help to automate the conversion process.
+It also supports various formats such as XLTM, DOCX, HTML, and many more.
+Moreover, the API is highly reliable and provides a secure environment for the conversion process.

+In conclusion, Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process from XLTM to DOCX.
+It is easy to use and provides a wide range of features that can help to automate the conversion process.
+Moreover, the API is highly reliable and provides a secure environment for the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}